jocpae/clDice/Readme.md

 Authors: Suprosanna Shit and Johannes C. Paetzold et al.

 ```
-@article{shit2020cldice,
+@inproceedings{shit2021cldice,
-  title={clDice - a Topology-Preserving Loss Function for Tubular Structure Segmentation},
+  title={clDice-a Novel Topology-Preserving Loss Function for Tubular Structure Segmentation},
-  author={Shit, Suprosanna and Paetzold, Johannes C and Sekuboyina, Anjany and Zhylka, Andrey and Ezhov, Ivan and Unger, Alexander and Pluim, Josien PW and Tetteh, Giles and Menze, Bjoern H},
+  author={Shit, Suprosanna and Paetzold, Johannes C and Sekuboyina, Anjany and Ezhov, Ivan and Unger, Alexander and Zhylka, Andrey and Pluim, Josien PW and Bauer, Ulrich and Menze, Bjoern H},
-  journal={arXiv preprint arXiv:2003.07311},
-  year={2020}
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={16560--16569},
+  year={2021}
 }

 ```

 ## Abstract